justinpearson/Beaglebone-Motor-Demo/README.md

 If these sysfs directories don't exist, execute the following lines to create them:

-export SLOTS=/sys/devices/bone_capemgr.9/slots (the .9 may be different for you).

 ```bash
     $ export SLOTS=$(find /sys/devices -name slots)